 It’s revealing to contrast the attitude towards Powers of Attorney with making a Will.
 Research by online advice service Unbiased indicates that 64% of people over the age of 55 have made a Will.
 This number is still on the low side considering its importance.
 But it shows that people seem more familiar and comfortable with the idea of deciding how their wealth is distributed after their death than they are with deciding who will act on their behalf while they are still alive.

 Wills and LPAs are both essential measures that will protect family and loved ones from unnecessary stress and anguish, as well as ensuring that your wishes are carried out.

 Lasting Power of Attorney is not difficult or expensive to set up.
 You can assign the power to act on your behalf for financial issues, for health and welfare issues, or both.
 It means that you have decided who you trust to act on your behalf and that you have made this decision sensibly while you have full mental and physical health.

-If you’d like to find out more about creating a Lasting Power of Attorney, the helpful team at PowellsLaw will be happy to give you the advice you need.
-Get in touch today on 01934 623501 or visit our website for more information.
+If you’d like to find out more about creating a Lasting Power of Attorney, or Business Lasting Power of Attorney, get in touch today on 01934 623501 or visit our website for more information.